 x.
 Requirement.
 A legally binding obligation such as a statute, regulation, license condition, technical specification, or an order.

 y.
 Root Cause.
 The basic reason(s) (i.e., hardware, process, or human performance) for a problem, which if corrected, will prevent recurrence of that problem.

-.
+z.
+Safety-Significant.
+Having greater than very low (i.e., green) safety significance.

+aa.
 Self-Revealing.
 For the cROP, self-revealing findings are those that become self-evident and require no active and deliberate observation by the licensee or NRC inspectors to determine whether a change in process or equipment capability or function has occurred.
 Self-revealing findings become readily apparent to either NRC or licensee personnel through a readily detectable degradation in the material condition, capability, or functionality of equipment and require minimal analysis to detect.
 Some examples of self-revealing findings include failure of equipment or instrumentation to operate properly during testing that was not related to the purpose of the test (e.g., inadequate foreign material controls cause the failure) and violation of radiography exclusion area requirements that are subsequently identified through an electronic dosimeter alarm.

-a.
+ab.
+Significance Determination Process (SDP).
+A characterization process that is applied to inspection findings to determine their safety significance.

+ac.
 Unresolved Item (URI).
 An issue of concern about which more information is required to determine (a) if a performance deficiency exists, (b) if the performance deficiency is More-than-Minor, or (c) if the issue of concern constitutes a violation.
 Such a matter may require additional information from the licensee or cannot be resolved without additional guidance or clarification/interpretation of the existing guidance.

-a.
+ad.
 Violation.
 The failure to comply with a legally binding requirement, such as a statute, regulation, order, license condition, or technical specification.

-a.
+ae.
 Work activity.
 Processes implemented during the construction of the facility in areas such as but not limited to structural, piping, electrical, and foundations.

 2506-05 RESPONSIBILITIES AND AUTHORITIES